scrapy/scrapy-bench/README.md

 	Commands:
-	  bookworm       Spider to scrape locally hosted site cssbench       Micro-benchmark for extraction using css
+	  bookworm       Spider to scrape locally hosted site broadworm      Broad crawl spider to scrape locally hosted... cssbench       Micro-benchmark for extraction using css
 	  linkextractor  Micro-benchmark for LinkExtractor()
 	  xpathbench     Micro-benchmark for extraction using xpath